 3) Black Apologists of Racism

 ANALYSIS: We all know this person.
 Those Kumbaya Hoes and Minority Pets.
 The Black people with the MAGA hats such as Anthony Brian Logan (YouTube) going: "Name one racist thing he (Trump) said!"
 That Black "friend" that the whites always talk about that lets them say the N-Word.
-The Black person who refuses to acknowledge how their Blackness affects their existence, and thus, is used like a shield by whites against the BIPOC that they have transgressed upon.
+The Black person who refuses to acknowledge how their Blackness affects their existence, and thus, is used like a shield by People of Non-Color against the BIPOC that they have transgressed upon.

 4) Political Shucking and Jiving